 Parish Council (the Qualifying Body – QB):

-Para 5.64 is the 2002 East Dorset Local Plan (the same wording was not used in Core Strategy).
+Para 5.64 is in the 2002 East Dorset Local Plan (the same wording was not used in Core Strategy).
 Policy HSUP2 from that plan was potentially the relevant policy to this, as it did refer to the need to prioritise sites according to the provision of infrastructure, but that policy was not saved.

 The Parish Council’s view is that the absence of a strategic policy does not necessarily raise a conformity issue – otherwise it would not be possible to develop a Neighbourhood Plan in areas that are without a Local Plan.
 Indeed, there is a useful legal ruling on this point in Gladman Developments Ltd, R (on the application of) v Aylesbury Vale District Council & Ors [2014] EWHC 4323 (Admin) (18 December 2014) (bailii.org), where the Judge (Mr Justice Lewis) stated: